Can you upload to Dropbox from an external hard drive?

 5. Click the Start Backup button to transfer the external hard drive files to Dropbox.

-✎Note: If you don't want to manually select the files to be backed up, you can click Settings at the bottom of the window before starting the backup, and set up a scheduled backup to automatically back up your PC to Dropbox.
+✎Note: If you don't want to manually select the files to be backed up, you can click Settings at the bottom of the window before starting the backup, and set up a scheduled backup to enable Dropbox automatic sync PC files.

 Some users need to use files in Dropbox without a network connection or want to sync Dropbox locally for other reasons.
-So how to sync Dropbox to an external drive?
+Let's learn how to sync Dropbox to an external drive with the following 2 easy ways.

 Way 1.
 Sync Dropbox to external hard drive with website